abigailsegreta/mindfulmasturbation/toys.md

 ## G-Spot & Vaginal Stimulation

 Vibrators for the G-spot are by far the most common toy for stimulation of that area.
 There's a wide range of dildos that can also be used for non-moving stimulation.
-Rabbit vibrators will sometimes have rotating beads within on the dildo but underneath the membrane to mechanically stimulate the G-spot and vagina.
+Rabbit vibrators will sometimes have rotating beads within the dildo but underneath the membrane to mechanically stimulate the G-spot and vagina.

-Dildos also come in a variety of sizes if the sensation of being stretched or filled is appealing; for more exotic interests, dildos in the form of animal, monster, or even alien penises are available.
+Dildos also come in a variety of sizes if the sensation of being stretched or filled is appealing.
+For more exotic interests, dildos in the form of animal, monster, or even alien penises are available.

 ## Anal Stimulation

 Most importantly, all anal-use toys *must* have a flared base!
 Using toys without a flared base is dangerous because they can slip inside you and become impossible to remove without medical intervention.
 Going slow and using plenty of lubricant is also vital for safe anal play; insufficient lubrication can cause tears that can increase the likelihood of infection or even STI transmission during sex with a partner.

 The world of anal toys is massive and varied.
 Small butt plugs can be a way to get used to the sensation of having something inserted in your ass; they often come in sets that allow you to increase in size as you become used to the stimulation and learn to relax.
-Anal beads can also be a great beginner toy which provide more active stimulation.
+Anal beads provide slightly more active stimulation and can also be a great beginner toy.

-Vibrators and dildos abound of all shapes and sizes for anal insertion; there are even toys that enter the anus and vagina simultaneously as well as stimulating the clitoris at the same time.
+Vibrators and dildos of all shapes and sizes abound; there are even toys that enter the anus and vagina simultaneously and stimulate the clitoris too.

 For owners of a prostate, there are vibrators as well as manual toys in various finishes and materials which are specifically angled to stimulate the prostate.
 There are also butt plugs with perineal stimulators which can provide additional sensation.